OppNHeimer/you-too-can-animate/readme.md

 ## What you will need:
 This tutorial uses three free web-based tools and requires no prior web-development, animation, or graphics editing experience.
+> **DISCLAIMER: It is highly suggested to follow this tutorial using [Google Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/), or Microsoft Edge.** Vectr and CodePen may not work reliably on Safari or Internet Explorer.

 ### Vectr
 [Vectr](https://vectr.com/) is an online vector graphics editor.
 It is free and has intuitive tools for drawing and exporting SVGs.